-The term secondary storage can have a few meanings, depending on its context.
+The term secondary storage can have a few definitions, depending on its context.

-Computer storage is almost always hierarchical, and is made up of primary and secondary storage.
+Definition 2: Computer storage is made up of primary and secondary storage.
 Primary storage typically refers to random access memory (RAM) placed near the computer’s CPU to reduce the amount of time it takes to move data between the storage and CPU.

 Secondary storage (sometimes referred to as secondary memory) is at the lower level of the storage hierarchy.
 It commonly refers to hard disk drives (HDDs), solid-state drive (SSD) storage (flash) or other types of storage devices.